ConnorUllmann/create-ts-enum/README.md

 # create-ts-enum
  A utility for making type-safe, ordered, set-oriented enums in TypeScript.
+This package primarily contains two functions, `CreateEnum` and `EnumOneToOneMapper`.

-# CreateEnum
+## CreateEnum

 `CreateEnum` is a function that is used to generate an enum and corresponding type-safe utilities from a configuration.
 ```typescript